Virginia Tech Postdoctoral Association Leadership

 College of Engineering

-Niazi's research focuses on developing efficient computational frameworks to tackle challenging problems in the mechanics of advanced materials and structures under extreme events.
-He joined the Postdoctoral Association to identify and implement resources and initiatives for the Virginia Tech postdoctoral community.
+His research focuses on developing efficient computational frameworks to tackle challenging problems in the mechanics of advanced materials and structures under extreme events.

 Megan Vogt